AFN: Adaptive Fusion Normalization via an Encoder-Decoder Framework: Methodology

 Then, we linearly combine the original statistics and statistics from our neural network, using the residual learning framework to make our training process stable.
-Because in the early training stage, the scale of $\hat{x}$ can be very large due to the large scale of input $x$, leading to gradient explosion.
-In order to balance the scale between $\mu_{stan}$ and $\sigma_{stan}$, we introduce a residual term for regularization.
+In the early training stages, the scale of $\hat{x}$ can be large due to the scale of input $x$, potentially leading to gradient explosion.
+To balance the scale between $\mu_{stan}$ and $\sigma_{stan}$, we introduce a residual term for regularisation.